-UK drops mandate for Apple ‘back door’, US spy chief says
+UK agrees to drop mandate for Apple ‘back door’, US spy chief says

 End-to-end encryption scrambles data so it cannot be read by third parties, including law enforcement and tech companies themselves.

-Governments around the world have made numerous attempts to undermine or bypass encryption, arguing that it shields serious criminals from scrutiny.
+Governments around the world have made numerous attempts to undermine or bypass encryption, saying that it shields serious criminals from scrutiny.

 Privacy experts and civil liberties advocates have condemned efforts to weaken the technology, arguing that they treat innocent people as potential criminals and put the privacy and security of all users at risk.